Tura Satana

-Tura Satana (July 10, 1938 – February 4, 2011) was a Japanese American actress, vedette, and exotic dancer.
+Tura Satana (July 10, 1938 – February 4, 2011) was a Japanese-American actress, showgirl, and exotic dancer.
 From 13 film and television credits, some of her work includes the exploitation film Faster, Pussycat!
 Kill!
 Kill!
 (1965), and the science fiction horror film The Astro-Zombies (1968).

 Early life

 Satana was born Tura Luna Pascual Yamaguchi in Hokkaidō, Japan.
-Her father was a Japanese silent movie actor of Filipino descent, and her mother was a circus performer of Native American (Cheyenne) and Scots-Irish background.
+Her father was a Japanese silent movie actor of part Filipino descent, and her mother was a circus performer of Native American (Cheyenne) and Scottish background.
 After the end of World War II and a stint in the Manzanar internment camp in Lone Pine, California, Tura and her family moved to Chicago.